 - Restart your browser for changes to take place.

-ISPs can have slow DNS resolving servers which can result in slower internet experience.
+ISPs can have slow DNS resolving servers which can result in slower internet experience (check internet speed from command line).
 Switching to a fast and free public DNS can lead to better results.
 Some of these alternate DNS servers have added benefit of privacy.
 A few, also allow you to filter adult traffic at the DNS level.
 We have presented the list of world’s fastest DNS servers that you can use for free for your home internet or by configuring them on your device.

 Related read: Check DNS Records of a Domain